 Is it possible to reduce or avoid chronic inflammation?

-There are drugs you can take, but it’s best to reduce inflammation naturally if possible.
+There are drugs you can take, but it's best to reduce inflammation naturally if possible.
 Start by switching to a low-glycemic diet (restrict sugar intake) and reduce saturated fats.
 Increasing exercise, not stressful exercise like running marathons or extreme sports, helps as well.
 Finally, try to reduce stress through lifestyle changes and stress relief practices.
-When your body is a state of distress or alarmed, your nervous system is in a state of fight or flight and cannot accomplish heal and repair activities very well.
+When your body is a state of distress or alarm, your nervous system is in a state of fight or flight and cannot accomplish heal and repair activities very well.
 The more you can calm your nervous system, the more your body can heal itself.

 Do you have one of the conditions mentioned in this article?
 Has your doctor spoken with you about reducing chronic inflammation?
 What tips were you given?
 Share your comments and insights on my Facebook page; Justine Cécile Coaching.

 And if you are a woman and would like to dig deeper, come join me over at Designing Oneself on Facebook.
 Designing Oneself is a place for women who have seen a few things, experienced a few things and want more.